top of page

 Funding Credits

-The PURPLE Universe has been researched, created, and developed with support from Lincoln Center Education Community Artist in Residence Program, Gibney's Solo for Solo with generous contributions from SHS Foundation, Hi-ARTS Sky Lab Residency, Upper Manhattan Empowerment Zone Development Corporation, and Harlem Stage, through its WaterWorks Emerging Artists program, supported by the Jerome Foundation.
-Additional support is provided by the Mertz-Gilmore Foundation and their Late Stage Stipend grant, Black Spatial Relics Microgrant, Barnard Center for Research on Women, Changing the Narrative, Amherst College Theater and Dance Department Guest Artist Residency, Greenwich Academy Guest Artist Residency, Black Art Futures Fund, Dance/NYC Coronavirus Dance Relief Fund, NEFA National Theater Project, Howard Gilman Foundation Mosaic Fund, and made possible in part with public funds from Creative Engagement, supported by the New York City Department of Cultural Affairs in partnership with City Council and administered by LMCC.
+The PURPLE Universe has been researched, created, and developed with support from Lincoln Center Education Community Artist in Residence Program, Lincoln Square Neighborhood Center, Andrew W. Mellon Foundation’s Humanities in Place, MAP Fund, New England Foundation for the Arts 2021 National Theater Project Artist Development, Gibney's Solo for Solo with generous contributions from SHS Foundation, Hi-ARTS Sky Lab Residency, Upper Manhattan Empowerment Zone Development Corporation’s Seed Fund for Dance grant thanks to the support of the Mertz Gilmore Foundation, and Harlem Stage, through its WaterWorks Emerging Artists program, supported by the Jerome Foundation.
+Additional support is provided by the Mertz-Gilmore Foundation and their Late Stage Stipend grant, Black Spatial Relics Microgrant, Barnard Center for Research on Women, Changing the Narrative, Amherst College Theater and Dance Department Guest Artist Residency, Dance/NYC Coronavirus Dance Relief Fund, Dance/NYC Coronavirus Restart Fund: New York State Edition, made possible by the New York State Council on The Arts, and made possible in part with public funds from Creative Engagement, supported by the New York City Department of Cultural Affairs in partnership with City Council and administered by LMCC.

 bottom of page